Self bow: Selecting wood

-In most inhabited areas, common timbers can be made into high-quality self bows.
+In most inhabited areas, common timbers from tree trunks can be made into high-quality self bows.
+Felling the tree with an axe or handsaw is useful for obtaining the most optimum quality of wood to facilitate bow mechanics, as this is not found in branches or ground logs.
+A long lasting bow can be made within a few weeks to two years, depending on how the wood is dried and shaped.
 The pieces must be long enough (approximately the height of the archer), and the grain must be sufficiently straight.
 Denser timbers normally store energy better and can be made into narrower bows with less effort – high-quality yew allows for particularly narrow self bows, such as the traditional European version of the longbow.
 The Eastern Woodlands tribes of North America used hickory, tribes in parts of the Midwestern United States osage orange, Native Americans of the west coast used short, wide, recurved bows made of American Pacific yew, Brazilian rainforest tribes used palm wood, and many others.
 In Europe and North America, common woods such as maple, ash, elm, and oak make excellent flat bows, and are far easier to obtain than good-quality yew.

 The fibres on the back of a self bow must be, so far as possible, continuous.
 This may be achieved by using the outer, under-bark surface of the tree as the back of the bow (convenient with most white woods), or by the painstaking process of removing outer growth rings (often used with yew and osage orange), or by making or following a cut or split surface which happens to have continuous grain (a usual approach if starting with commercially sawn wood).

 The density of timber correlates well with its ability to store energy as it is bent.
 Denser timbers can make narrower bows.
 The same design for less dense timbers results in the bow taking excessive set-string follow, or even breaking.
 However, equally effective bows may be made from less dense timber by making them wider near the centre.
 The mass of equivalent bows is closely similar whatever the density of wood; approximately the same mass of wood is required whatever the density of the timber.

 The overall length of bending wood must be about 2.3 times the draw length.
 Narrow bows (known as "longbows") can bend in the handle.
 Wider bows (known as "flatbows") must be narrow in the handle if they are to be practical, but the handle must be made thicker so as not to bend, and the complete bow will therefore tend to be longer.

 Self bows may be of any side-view profile; moderate recurving can often be achieved with heat and force.